-The PLC at the district level is composed of active and former ELL parents/guardians, District ESOL staff, and district guests.
+The PLC at the district level is composed of active and former ELL parents/guardians, District ESOL staff, district guests and community members.
 PLCs may also be conducted at the school level.
 During these PLC meetings parents, teachers, school staff and community groups are provided training opportunities and information.
 The goal of our Parent Leadership Council is to empower parents to become active participants in their child's education.
 PLC members collaborate in communicating and monitoring the District's ELL plan.
-The District Council meets at least once a year, and all ELL parents are invited to attend.
+The Council meets at least 3 times a year and all ELL parents are invited to attend.
 Parents/guardians are informed and trained on topics regarding their children's education.